lepotatoguy/aqi/README.md

 ### References

-If you have used the EuroSAT dataset, please cite the following papers:
+If you have used this dataset, please cite the following paper:

 [1] Unmasking the Invisible: Finding Location-Specific Aggregated Air Quality Index with Smartphone-Captured Images.
 Joyanta Jyoti Mondal, Md.
 Farhadul Islam, Raima Islam, Nowsin Kabir Rhidi, A. B. M. Alim Al Islam, Meem Arafat Manab, and Jannatun Noor.
 (TBA)